 Risk Factors for Developing PCOS

-- Obesity: Young girls and women who are obese are at a significantly higher risk of developing insulin resistance leading to the development of PCOS.
+- Obesity: Young girls and women who are obese may have a higher risk of developing insulin resistance, which can contribute to PCOS.

-- Genetics: Research suggests that women with certain genes have an increased risk of developing PCOS (18).Β
+- Genetics: Research suggests that women with certain genetic factors may have an increased risk of developing PCOS (18).

-- Chronic inflammation: In PCOS, chronic inflammation results in insulin resistance and hormone imbalance (19).
+- Chronic inflammation: In PCOS, chronic inflammation may contribute to insulin resistance and hormone imbalance (19).

 The Connection Between Cortisol and PCOS